GUIDED NEW YORK GROUSE & WOODCOCK HUNTING

 Similarly as part of a multi-state effort to study West Nile Virus in grouse populations, they are requesting hunters to submit blood samples from harvested birds.

 Consequently, to learn more about these efforts or to sign-up to receive materials for submitting feather and blood samples, please contact them via e-mail or call (518) 402-8929.

-All trips must be paid in full before the trip occurs.
-Most clients pay electronically right before we depart.
+All trips must be paid in full seven (7) days before the trip occurs.
+Most clients pay electronically.
 There are no exceptions to this.
 Trips will not depart without full pre-payment.

-We have a (14) seven day cancellation policy for all of our trips.
+We have a (14) days cancellation policy for all of our trips.
 You must cancel within (14) days of your trip.
-Failure to do so will result int he forfeit of your deposit.
-If you cancel more than (14) seven days out from the date of your trip, your deposit will be refunded minus a $50 cancellation fee.
+Failure to do so will result in being charged the full amount of your trip.
 Hunting dates are limited and in very high demand.
 Our cancellation policy is strict and we do not make exceptions.